xg590/IoT/Comm/Radio/README.md

 * Time domain representation can be transformed into frequency domain with the help of Fourier Transform
 <br/><img src="FT.png"> </img>
 * In both representations, the Y-axis is amplitude (signal strength)
-* Then we have waterfall.
-(Color stands for signal strength)
+* Logging freq specturm along time axis, we have waterfall.
+* Waterfall is 3D spectrum since color stands for signal strength.
 <br/><img src="waterfall.png"> </img>